 - Upon graduation, I decided to move and practice in NYC, where it was not legal to practice (so practical- but I’m a NY’er) and actually built a successful practice.
 (Until I was investigated for practicing without a license and shut down over night).

 - I escaped NYC to the Catskills and was gifted $2000 from a friend.
 I spent it to study herbology in China.
 I fell in love with Chinese herbology and never looked back.

-- I pursued my Bachelor’s degree in, of course, a university without walls so I could curate my own program (and was a royal pain in the ass because I couldn’t grasp or adhere to the rules).
+- I pursued my bachelor’s degree in, of course, a university without walls so I could curate my own program (and I was a royal pain in the ass because I couldn’t grasp or adhere the rules).

 - I moved to Philadelphia, pregnant and having to live somewhere, and was generously referred many patients to get me started in my practice and, with a funny turn of events, opened China Herb Company.

 - I learned to teach because I was asked to create a local Chinese herb program.
 This is also when I learned to type (remember Mavis Beacon?!)